codeforboston/cambridge_energy_app/README.md

 You can follow this general pattern to run arbitrary commands within the running 'app' container.
-For example, you could type `bash` instead of `rake db:migrate` to drop into a bash prompt.
+For example, you could type `bash` instead of `rake db:migrate` to drop into a bash prompt inside the container.
+This can be useful for performing maintenance tasks.

 Determine the IP address of the running web app by typing `docker-machine ip default`, then open your browser to